grawtar/website/_posts/input-validation-in-express-ts.md

 So what **can** you do?

-> Note: from this point on I'm not going to be using typed routes to keep the code minimal, but you can just add it in anywhere.

 ## ajv

 A library called [ajv](https://ajv.js.org/) offers *schema validation*, which allows you to validate data based on some pre-defined schema.
 This schema looks like this: